 IKB Deutsche Industriebank AG

 Hamburg Commercial Bank

-- Defending Hamburg Commercial Bank in several investor lawsuits before the district courts of Kiel and Hamburg.
+- Defending Hamburg Commercial Bank AG (HCOB) against claims by several investor before the regional courts in Kiel and Hamburg.